jmvdr-iscte/TradingBotCli/README.md

 - Interacts with the Alpaca Trade API to execute trades.
 - Utilizes Asynq for background job processing.
 - Leverages Redis for caching and storing data.
-- Uses Go-OpenAI for AI-based decision making.
+- Uses OpenAI for AI-based decision making.
+- Executes stop-loss to mitigate potential losses.
+- Gives the user capacity to choose the risk.

 ## Directory Structure